-This disaster heightened concerns that SAC hadn't developed a survivable basing mode for its bombers so they could operate after a Soviet first strike.
+This disaster heightened concerns that SAC hadn't FIGURE 8: Damaged planes at Carswell developed a survivable basing mode for its bombers.
 It also suggested that SAC commander Curtis Lemay's preoccupation with knocking out the Soviets at the earliest warning of a possible attack was overly optimistic.
-All of this made it easier for RAND to convince the Air Force to change the guidance for the RAND basing study.
+All of this made it easier for RAND to convince the Air Force to change the U.S. Air Force's guidance for the RAND basing study.